 Role-plays are conducted and practical implementation issues are discussed for all parts of the Scrum flow.

-A central case study is integrated into the course outline to allow delegates to simulate a product development exercise using Scrum methodology
+A central case study is integrated into the course outline to allow students to simulate a product development exercise using Scrum methodology.

 Agile & Scrum Overview